fable-compiler/Fable.Python/README.md

 1. Add bindings for Python `ast` module (in progress)
 2. Use `ast` module to parse Python typeshed annotations
 3. Generate F# bindings

+## Road-map

+- Use a dedicated List.fs for Python.
+List.fs currently depends on Array.fs that is not an efficient list implmentation for Python.

+- Compile Fable.Library as a published library (done)

+- Use poetry for Python references to Fable modules (done)

+- Update docs